ComplianceAsCode/ComplianceAsCode.github.io/_posts/2023-03-08-platforms.md

 The first improvement that we made is that platform definitions can be now templated.
 This is convenient for adding platforms that differ only in their parameter.
-We already have 3 templated platforms ready to use in the project: `package`, `linux_os` and `partition`.
+We already have three templated platforms ready to use in the project: `package`, `linux_os` and `partition`.

-For example, to limit the rule applicability to systems where sudo is installed, add the following platform definition to the `rule.yml` of your rule:
+For example, to limit the rule applicability to systems where `sudo` is installed, add the following platform definition to the `rule.yml` of your rule:

 ```
 platform: package[sudo]